 Just like in the 5 Languages of Love, these languages transfer to the workplace: quality time, acts of service, words of affirmation, tangible gifts, and physical touch.

 Quality time refers to people who accept appreciation through quality time spent with their superiors and coworkers.
 Giving full, undivided attention to employees while both in a team or one-on-one setting is key to making them feel appreciated.
 Negative feelings can arise if not enough attention is given or if you seem distracted and not present.

-Acts of service refers to people who accept and show appreciation by doing things.
-They believe that actions speak louder than words and want to see quality work bring done.
+Acts of service refer to people who accept and show appreciation by doing things.
+They believe that actions speak louder than words and want to see quality work being done.
 It may offend someone if a commitment to do work is made and doesn’t get done.

 Tangible gifts are used for people who express their appreciation through giving and receiving gifts.
 This could be a dinner, tickets to a sporting event, or even a box of chocolates.
 When an employee does a good job it is best to give them a small gift instead of giving them praise.

 Physical touch can be the main driver of appreciation for some people.
 Be careful, because this can be tricky to use in the workplace.
 A solid handshake or a pat on the back will let employees know that their work is appreciated, but doesn’t cross any workplace boundaries.

 In our example, Jane definitely feels appreciated by quality time.
 She thrives on having daily operations meetings, enjoys team lunches and is encouraged by team outings.
 On the other side of the equation, John may enjoy these same things, but it is not what motivates him and makes him feel appreciated.
 He is driven by words of affirmation.
 He requires the individualized feedback he was given during her private meeting last month.
 Now that you understand each employee may require a different type of appreciation to stay motivated and feel engaged, think about how you show your appreciation to your team.